French surgeon accused of sexually abusing up to 250 children | DW | 18.11.2019

 Read more: France passes new law on child rape, sexual harassment

-Some 184 subsequently expressed a wish to file a complaint and 181 of those were minors at the time of the alleged offences.
+Some 184 subsequently expressed a wish to file a complaint and 181 of those were minors at the time of the alleged offenses.

 jsi/aw (AFP, dpa)